RayBB/openlibrary-docs/Git-Cheat-Sheet.md

 # These lines can be re-ordered; they are executed from top to bottom.
 ```

-If you see something you don't expect in this file, delete everything, and then save.
+If you decide you want to cancel the rebase, delete everything, and then save.
 That tells `git` to do nothing.

 ## References
 - Getting Started flow roughly based on https://gist.github.com/Chaser324/ce0505fbed06b947d962